Electronic lien and title

 Electronic lien and title, also known as ELT, is a program offered by various US States allowing for the electronic exchange of lien and title information with lienholders in lieu of a paper certificate of title.

 Standards

-American Association of Motor Vehicle Administrators (AAMVA) created a 'standard' that many states have adopted in ELT design.
+The American Association of Motor Vehicle Administrators (AAMVA) created a 'standard' that many states have adopted in ELT design.
 States that use the AAMVA standard include: Arizona, Hawaii, Massachusetts, Michigan, Ohio, South Carolina, Texas, Virginia.
 States that have chosen not to use the AAMVA standard have developed their own proprietary system.

 Benefits of ELT for jurisdictions

 ELT offers improved data accuracy resulting from the electronic exchange of data (reduction in typographical errors) and improved timeliness of data exchange (no more waiting for the mail and faster lien releases) as well as improved data and forms security.
 There may be a reduction in the use and control of secure forms (paper costs) and in mailing and printing costs.